 Sam Dumitriu

-Sam Dumitriu is Head of Policy at Britain Remade.
+Sam Dumitriu is the head of policy at Britain Remade.
 Before joining Britain Remade, he worked at a range of Westminster think tanks.

 Samuel Hughes